+Based on Recommendation ITU-R M.1372-1, the situations that are normally of concern are limited to:

+radar side lobe/back lobe to radar side lobe/back lobe,

+radar main beam to radar side lobe/back lobe, and

+radar side lobe/back lobe to radar main beam.

 3.3 Compatibility Analysis and Assessment of Results

-Figure 2 below provides the Cumulative Distribution Functions (CDFs) of I/N values for the compatibility analysis between Radiolocation and ALS.
+Figure 2 below provides the Cumulative Distribution Functions (CDFs) of I/N values for the compatibility analysis between radiolocation and ALS.
 Figure 3 below provides the separation distance that are required to protect the ALS.

 Figure 2

-CDF Plot of I/N values for the compatibility analysis between Radiolocation and ALS
+CDF Plot of I/N values for the compatibility analysis between radiolocation and ALS